LaunchCodeEducation/linux/content/_index.md

 We won't cover Linux exhaustively because it is a massive tool.

-Linux can be used in many ways to solve many problems, but we will specifically be learning Linux to serve as the **deployment environment** for our web applications.
+Linux can be used in many ways to solve many problems, but we will specifically be learning Linux to serve as the **deployment environment** for web applications.

 ### Segments / Chapters